worldviewer/controversy-api-mongodb/README.md

 I found that the prior data was still there, so it was not necessary to re-scrape.
 But I did just in case.

+You can now click the button at mLab for `Create new MongoDB deployment`.

+The next step is to transfer the db to mLab, first with export from the local ...

+    mongoexport -h localhost:27017 -d controversies -c cards -o cards.db

+    mongoexport -h localhost:27017 -d controversies -c metacards -o metacards.db

+... and then import into the remote ...

+    mongoimport -h ds023550.mlab.com:23550 -d controversiesofscience -c metacards -u <user> -p <password> --file metacards.db

+    mongoimport -h ds023550.mlab.com:23550 -d controversiesofscience -c cards -u <user> -p <password> --file cards.db

 ## State of the Project

 I am currently in the midst of setting up the Node/Express backend for deployment to AWS.